samanthakem/k8s-tutorials/cloud-providers/gcp/setup.md

+# Spinning up your first Kubernetes cluster on GKE

 ## Create a GCP Account

 Make sure you have a Google Cloud Platform account before continuing this tutorial.
 You can use an existing GCP account or [sign up](https://console.cloud.google.com/freetrial) for a new one with a valid Gmail account.